SarahCreager/reading-note/code301/class14.md

 ### What is Authorization Code Flow with Proof Key for Code Exchange (PKCE)?

-This is an additional secuirty step that some apps require.
+This is an additional security step that some apps require.
 A `Code Verifier` is used to exchange for a token rather than just an authorization code.

 ### What is Implicit Flow with Form Post?